MattArnold/virtualnasfic2020/index.md

 As for seeing the _programming_ that you missed, we hope that will be possible as well, but we have to check the quality of the recordings and do a bunch of video editing to get ready to re-run those talks and panels.
 Watch our social media, and _this space right here_ for updates on that later this week.

-As always, volunteers made convention happen, we could NOT have done it without you, and we really appreciate all the time people put in to make it so, not just over the weekend, but also meeting up virtually beforehand to get trained on this new way of doing things.
+As always, volunteers made the convention happen: we could NOT have done it without you, and we really appreciate all the time people put in to make it so, not just over the weekend, but also meeting up virtually beforehand to get trained on this new way of doing things.

 Thanks again, and we'll see you at the Dead Dog Party!